 It's our pleasure to present to you our plan for the 2022/23 year, which is for Year 2 of the 2021-31 Long-Term Plan.
-Despite pressures that the May 2021 Flood, Covid-19 restrictions and other factors impacting on the previous 2021/22 year, we remain committed to fostering a prosperous economy.
+Despite pressures that the May 2021 Flood, Covid-19 restrictions and other factors impacting on the previous 2021/22 year, we remain committed to fostering a prosperous economy, and hearing what our residents think.

 That's why to develop this 2022/23 Annual Plan, we consulted with the community to hear your concerns, priorities and ideas.
 Thanks to the 131 submitters who took the time to provide their feedback to us.
-As a result of this input we have brought forward projects such as new footpaths, toilets, and assessments of inclusive playgrounds.
+As a result of this input we have brought forward projects such as new footpaths, toilets, and assessments of playgrounds for accessibility.